How to Store Dried Herbs

 Different Parts of Herbs and How to Store Them

-Herb plants contain different parts which need to be harvested and stored differently to retain their potency, freshness, and vitality.
+Herb plants contain different parts that need to be harvested and stored differently to retain their potency, freshness, and vitality.
 Let’s see how different parts of the herbs are stored efficiently.

 1) Berries and Seeds: